-UI is the involuntary loss of urine which is objectively demonstrable and causes a social or hygienic problem.
+Urinary Incontinence is the involuntary loss of urine which is objectively demonstrable and causes a social or hygienic problem.
 It is estimated that anywhere between 25-70% of women suffer from this problem.
 However the prevalence of urinary incontinence in the community has been severely underestimated.
 This is because 40% women feel embarrassed to talk about this problem to their doctors and >60% women perceived urine loss as a normal consequence of ageing.
-Less than half the individuals living in the community with UI seek treatment.
+Less than half the individuals living in the community with Urinary Incontinence seek treatment.

-The medical consequences of UI include rash, pressure sores, skin and urinary tract infections and falls.
+The medical consequences of Urinary Incontinence include rash, pressure sores, skin and urinary tract infections and falls.
 Psycho-social consequences include restriction of social and sexual activity and depressive symptoms.
 There are three major types of urinary incontienence.